VanTamNguyen/Java-Backend/servlet.md

 * After the method **service()** is completed the thread dies and 2 objects (request and response) are destroyed.

 ### 4. Filter
+* Filters are components to perform some filtering tasks.
+* Filter is used for pre-processing of servlet requests and post-processing of servlet responses.

 ### 5. Session Management